ericdke/apero-docs/FAQ.md

 - click on a hashtag to get a list of posts containing this hashtag
 - click on a link to open it in your browser
 - double click on an image to open it in your browser
-- the posts windows try to read all oembed images and other images links in the timeline
+- images and gifs are displayed inline in posts and messages
 - Apero can read the special long posts made by ChimPnut, the iOS client, but can not post them
 - in conversation windows (threads), clicking on the text of a post/message highlights the current root and target posts/messages
 - shortcuts: